BoelaDW/Where-Souuls-Go-Sandbox/README.md

 Wed 16 Oct:
    - Did a little bit of polishing on some features
    - Campfires!
 To heal you after a fight (*Not totally finished*)
+   - Mega Eagle!!
+It's a menace that sweeps across the world, killing everything with its laser beam.
+   - We have time!
+Like.. a time system, one that seems to work for now